letebrhan/mwc3-2024-django-workshop/README.md

     admin.register(Ticket)
     ```

-4. In the browser navigate to the following URL and see what is available for interacting with our new model.
+4. Restart the development server if it is not running and then in the browser navigate to the following URL and see what is available for interacting with our new model.
 `http://localhost:8000/admin/`